Human rights concerts: The Struggle Continues...

-The concert titled The Struggle Continues... took place on December 10, 1998 - the exact 50th anniversary of the signing of the Universal Declaration of Human Rights.
+The Struggle Continues... concert took place on December 10, 1998: the exact 50th anniversary of the signing of the Universal Declaration of Human Rights.
 It was presented in Paris, France - the city where the original Declaration had been signed in 1948.
 The concert starred Bruce Springsteen, Peter Gabriel, Radiohead, Robert Plant & Jimmy Page (of Led Zeppelin), Tracy Chapman, Alanis Morissette and Shania Twain.
 A three-hour film of the concert was aired once via pay-per-view in the USA in 1999.
 A live radio broadcast of the concert was transmitted by BBC Radio.
 The concert has never been available in any audio format, other than the four-hour broadcast in the U.S., including backstage interviews that was produced by Richard Flanzer of AtlanticPacific Music.
 Flanzer also distributed the concert footage and his company produced various portions of the event from Paris.

 The concerts were all released on CD, iTunes and DVD (as a box set or individually) in 2013 by SHOUT!
 Factory.